Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Qualities and attributes of the dataset**

-The dataset contains 200 samples (rows), and 6 variables (columns) named; Duration (Days), Age_Mths, Age_Yrs, Gender, Pedigree and Size.
+The dataset contains 200 samples (rows), and 7 variables (columns) namely; Duration (Days), Age_Mths, Age_Yrs, Gender, Pedigree, Size and Risk.

-For each sample, five features/variables were measured i.e.
+For each sample, the following features/variables were simulted i.e.

-  -	Duration (Days): Number of days a dog stays in the shelter from entry to adoption, foster or euthenasia
+  -	Duration (Days): Number of days a dog stays in the shelter from entry to adoption, foster or euthenasia.
   -	Age_Mths: Age in months rounded to nearest month
   -	Age_Yrs: Age in years rounded to nearest year
   -	Gender: Sex of the animal (male or female)
   -	Pedigree: Pedigree of the animal (purebred or crossbreed)
   - Size: Size of the animal (small, medium or large)
+  - Risk: The risk of long stay/euthenasia (low, medium, high and v-high)

 **Simulated Animal Shelter Dataset**